 - Alternative medicines such as aromatherapy and mood adjusters – and for some, to treat far more serious ailments

-- Food enhancers and flavours
+- Food enhancers and flavors

 Now, in the spirit of full mans-closure, I choose to sell Young Living Essential Oils with sales links located in most of my manly oil blogs.
 I have and do use them from a chemical free living and mood adjustment point of view.
 In my personal use, I have never hidden the fact that the jury is still out as some of their uses work, and some don’t… Much of which I have, or will be posting on this site – mainly via my mansperiments.
 I say this not to sway my findings rather I just wanted to be clear on my side of the fence to start with.
 My findings below are however written without bias.